These applesauce muffins are incredibly fluffy, moist, and bursting with dreamy fall flavors.

 - No muffin liners?
 No problem.
 Grease the muffin tin with cooking spray or butter and dust them with flour.
 Your muffins will develop nice crisp edges following this approach.

-- For uniformity, use an ice cream or a cookie scoop for transferring the batter into the muffin tin.
-This is also the most mess-free way to transfer the batter into the tin.
+- Use an ice cream or a cookie scoop for portioning.
+This is the best way to make sure they’re all even.

-- This recipe makes 24 standard-size muffins.
-You can make more or less depending on the size of muffin tin you use.
-Just adjust the baking time accordingly.
+- This recipe makes 12 standard-size muffins.
+But you may get more or less depending on the size of your muffin tin and liners.

 - For bigger muffins, bake for 5 to 10 more minutes.